robincornett/display-featured-image-genesis/README.md

 As of version 3.0.0, you can change the hook/location of the large featured image without code by going to Appearance > Display Featured Image for Genesis, and then the Advanced tab.

 There is a filter for this, too.
-By default, the large (as opposed to backstretch) image is added before the Genesis loop, which places it above your post or page title.
+By default, the large (as opposed to banner) image is added before the Genesis loop, which places it above your post or page title.
 You can add this filter to your theme's functions.php file to move the image below your post/page title:

 ```php
 add_filter( 'display_featured_image_genesis_move_large_image', 'prefix_move_image' );